ChrisFairless/climada_calc_api/README.md

 In particular
 - the `/rest/vtest/map/hazard/climate`, `/rest/vtest/map/exposure`, `/rest/vtest/map/impact/climate` endpoints will return sample data for mapping different elements of risk (always for Haiti - change the country by editing the file `scripts/generate_sample_data.py` in the repository and deleting any existing outputs in the mounted volume)
 - the `rest/vtest/geocoding/autocomplete` endpoint returns location suggestions for a user-entered string.

+Note: since this is a test endpoint, it will ignore all the parameters you pass to it.
+That is, it requires them to be set, but makes no difference to the returned values.

 ## Structure